 Central and well-connected, this borough’s commuting population is served by Overground, Underground and Great Northern train line.
 The Victoria, Piccadilly and Northern Lines transport residents all over the city, while the Overground is ideal for travelling into East London.
 There are also very good bus routes throughout the borough both day and night.

 Restaurants in Islington

 Alongside its cultural prowess, Islington is famed for its array of restaurants, cafes and bars.
 Upper Street is a hive of activity at all times of day, with renowned independent restaurants such as Oldroyd, Ottolenghi, and Chinese Laundry sitting alongside old favourites including Byron Burger and Carluccio’s.
-After dark, the streets of Islington come alive with the professional crowd heading to the likes of London Cocktail Club, Little Bat, and the quirky Victorian townhouse venue The Dead Dolls House Islington.
+After dark, the streets of Islington come alive with the professional crowd heading to the likes of Little Bat, and the quirky Victorian townhouse venue The Dead Dolls House Islington.
 On weekends, local families can often be found relaxing in one of the area’s cosy, family friendly gastro pubs, whilst Exmouth Market is another option for residents seeking a mouthwatering selection of restaurants including Caravan, Morito, and Pizza Pilgrims.

 Shopping in Islington

 Retail opportunities are in abundance here, with a range of independent boutiques, designer brands, and high-street favourites all to be found in Angel and beyond.
 Top choices include Annie’s vintage boutique on Charlton Place and Reiss on Islington Green.
 Meanwhile for antique hunters, the streets surrounding Camden Passage and the weekly market here offer everything from Victorian cutlery to vintage 1960s fabrics.